szabgab/rust.code-maven.com/pages/read-arbitrary-yaml.md

 ## Invalid YAML format

-One of them has invalid YAML format.
+One of them has invalid YAML format, just to show what happens when the YAML parsing fails.

 ![](examples/read-arbitrary-yaml/broken.yaml)